 - 31. The CP will provide examples of good practices and replicable interventions that promote synergies and partnerships.
 The cumulative impact of these interventions will be to increase resilience to shocks, improve access to education of primary school children and promote community-driven approaches for the empowerment of the most vulnerable, including women and marginalized groups.
 Outcomes will address many of the poverty traps identified by PASDEP and incorporate the strategic objectives of WFP.
-The expected outcomes of the CP are: - ➤ Increased ability to manage shocks, meet necessary food needs, and diversify livelihoods (led by MERET-PLUS). - Sustainable land management practices and systems institutionalized at community level and replicated to other areas (led by MERET-PLUS). - Sustainable and productive community-rooted behavioural changes and practices in relation to HIV/AIDS fostered (joint). - More children enrolled in, attending and able to participate actively in schools (led by CHILD-based FFE). - Quality of education improved and schools progressively transformed into centres for local-level development (led by CHILD-based FFE). - > Implementing partners able to plan and manage food-based programmes (joint). - 32.
-Major outputs of the CP are mutually reinforcing (see Annex II) and include: - ➤ the number of beneficiaries reached by food aid assistance and the level of community empowerment attained; - bio-physical, environmental and social assets coverage and benefits gained; - > skills and capacity acquired by implementing institutions; - ➤ levels of enrolment and attendance, learning skills upgrading and participation of children in the improvement of the school environment; - > partnership endeavours (including those related to UNDAF) formalized; and - ➤ the mainstreaming of sustainable land management, CHILD and HIV/AIDS initiatives in strategic and large-scale food security initiatives.
+The expected outcomes of the CP are: - increased ability to manage shocks, meet necessary food needs, and diversify livelihoods (led by MERET-PLUS); - sustainable land management practices and systems institutionalized at community level and replicated to other areas (led by MERET-PLUS); - sustainable and productive community-rooted behavioural changes and practices in relation to HIV/AIDS fostered (joint); - more children enrolled in, attending and able to participate at school (led by CHILDbased FFE); - quality of education improved and schools progressively transformed into centres for local-level development (led by CHILD-based FFE); and - > implementing partners able to plan and manage food-based programmes (joint). - 32.
+Major outputs of the CP are mutually reinforcing (see Annex II) and include: - the number of beneficiaries reached by food aid assistance and the level of community empowerment attained; - bio-physical, environmental and social assets coverage and benefits gained; - ➢ skills and capacity acquired by implementing institutions; - levels of enrolment and attendance, learning skills upgrading and participation of children in the improvement of the school environment; - > partnership endeavours (including those related to UNDAF) formalized; and - the mainstreaming of sustainable land management, CHILD and HIV/AIDS initiatives in strategic and large-scale food security initiatives.